hradghoukasian/fgan-private-sampling/README.md

 pip install torch
 ```

-All other dependencies are standard and should work in a basic Python environment (especially Google Colab).
+All other dependencies are standard and should work in a basic Python environment.

 ---